booyaa/booyaa.github.io/blog/2019-0012-aws-devops-pro-certification-code-build.md

 ### Create a service role for CodeBuild

-First, we'll create a new service role (this is done for us if we create the project through UI), luckily the [User Guide](https://docs.aws.amazon.com/codebuild/latest/userguide/setting-up.html#setting-up-kms) has instructions on how to do this through the CLI.
+Next we'll create a new service role (this is done for us if we create the project through UI), luckily the [User Guide](https://docs.aws.amazon.com/codebuild/latest/userguide/setting-up.html#setting-up-kms) has instructions on how to do this through the CLI.

 Let's create the following files: